rich-p-rich/starwars-hangman-p3/README.md

 ![bug_enter-key](documentation/bugs/enter-key-attempt_fix.PNG)

-- The final bug was to do with my attempt to concatenate a long line of code in order for it to fit the Pep8 Linter.
-After splittling the relevant line of code so it conformed to the character limit per line, I could not longer access the information in the leaderboard table:
+- The final bug I will cover here was to do with my attempt to concatenate a long line of code in order for it to fit the Pep8 Linter.
+After splitting the relevant line of code so it conformed to the character limit per line, I could not longer access the information in the leaderboard table:

 ![bug_concat-display-1](documentation/bugs/concat.code.PNG)